-- If fraud lock is set to anything other than none, it will lock the account accordingly (e.g. if fraud lock is set to outgoing, the account will be locked for all outgoing calls). - If anything is listed in fraud notify, an email will be sent to the email addresses configured.
+As soon as call costs of a CDR are determined by rate-o-mat, database tables for bookkeeping daily and monthly sums are updated.
+Fraud lock levels will be applied instantly in case of a fraud event - that is when either the fraud monthly limit or fraud daily limit got exceeded.
+If fraud lock is set to anything other than none, it will lock the account's subscribers accordingly (e.g. if fraud lock is set to outgoing, the account will be locked for all outgoing calls).

+A background script (managed by cron daemon, running every 10 minutes by default) automatically checks recent fraud events.
+An email will be sent to the address given by fraud notify, if set.
 The email will contain information about which account is affected, which subscribers within that account are affected, the current account balance and the configured fraud limit, and also whether or not the account was locked in accordance with the fraud lock setting.
-It should be noted that this email is meant for the administrators or accountants etc., and not for the customer.
+It should be noted that this email is meant for the administrators or accountants etc., and not necessarily for the customer.